 - Add in the cumin seeds and saute for about 1 minute.

-- Add in the yogurt a few tablespoons at a time and saute to complete the curry base.
+- Add in the yogurt a few tablespoons at a time and saute to complete the curry base. (see notes)

-- Cover and cook on low heat for 10 minutes till the spinach is cooked through.
+- Add in the frozen fenugreek leaves and spinach, cover and cook on low heat for 10 minutes to allow the greens to soften.

 REKHA